scania-digital-design-system/sdds/components/src/patterns/side-menu/readme.md

 # Responsive
 The side menu collapses in to a hamburger-menu at lower breakpoints.
 To then access the menu you need to add the att a trigger to open the menu.
-Place the trigger on the .sdds-nav__mob-menu-btn in the header and make it add the class .mobile-menu-open to the .side-menu container.
-To close the menu, add a trigger to .sdds-sidebar-mheader__close that removes the class .mobile-menu-open.
+Place the trigger on the `'sdds-nav__mob-menu-btn'` in the header and make it add the class `'mobile-menu-open'` to the `'side-menu'` container.
+To close the menu, add a trigger to `'sdds-sidebar-mheader__close'` that removes the class `'mobile-menu-open'`.

 # Full page example (basic)